alessiofontanarossa/Deep-Learning-Tutorials/README.md

 # Neural-Networks-Tutorials

-This repository will contain several notebooks with basics application of neural networks.
+This repository contains a notebook with basic applications of neural networks.